Hydrocolloids for Food Additives

 - Methyl cellulose is a binding agent used in prepackaged meals, baked goods, veggie patties, and other foods.
 Although it can also be used as a gelling agent, it has been used as a thickener in foods like pie and pastry fillings, batters, bakery products, and extruded foods.

-- Gum Arabic, also known as acacia, is used commonly as a thickening agent, emulsifier, and stabilizer in both food and beverages.
+- Gum arabic, also known as acacia, is used commonly as a thickening agent, emulsifier, and stabilizer in both food and beverages.
 It has a low viscosity and can be used to impact the body and textures of food.

-- Galactomannans are water soluble hydrocolloids that have applications throughout a variety of industries.
+- Galactomannans are water soluble and have applications throughout a variety of industries.
 Within the food industry, they can be used to form stable aqueous solutions with a high viscosity.
 These additives are extracted from seeds using either ethanol or water as a solvent.
 Because low concentrations can form highly viscous solutions, galactomannans are used to create edible films and coatings for foods like fruits and cheeses.
 Galactomannans also work to decrease production and transfer of natural gases to enhance the quality and stability of food products.

-- Konjac Mannan, also known as Konjac glucomannan or KGM, is a water-binding solution that is used for replacing fats in food systems.
+- Konjac mannan, also known as Konjac glucomannan or KGM, is a water-binding solution that is used for replacing fats in food systems.
 It is a temperature sensitive gel formed when heated.
 KGM is composed of glucose and when included in foods can help promote weight loss, reduce cholesterol, and aid in relieving constipation.

 - Gum tragacanth absorbs water well and maintains a high viscosity after cooking.
 It is used as an emulsifier for condiments like salad dressings and sauces.